Police: Officers shoot, critically wound driver of stolen minivan who tried to back into them

 The minivan turned onto Sequoia Street and headed east, then suddenly stopped.
 The two law enforcement cars surrounded him and officers got out with guns drawn, Marquez said.

-The driver backed up his car in the direction of two officers, who were not hurt.
+The driver backed up his car in the direction of two officers, who moved out of the way and were not hurt.
 The minivan continued to back up and struck the Woodlake police car.

 The Woodlake and Exeter officers then opened fire and hit the driver, he said.